MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-mysql-resource-provider-deploy.md

 * Uploads the certificates and other artifacts to a storage account on Azure Stack Hub.
 * Publishes gallery packages so that you can deploy MySQL databases using the gallery.
 * Publishes a gallery package for deploying hosting servers.
-* Deploys a VM using the Windows Server 2016 core image you downloaded, and then installs the MySQL resource provider.
+* Deploys a VM using the Windows Server 2016 core image or Microsoft AzureStack Add-on RP Windows Server image you downloaded, and then installs the MySQL resource provider.
 * Registers a local DNS record that maps to your resource provider VM.
 * Registers your resource provider with the local Azure Resource Manager for the operator account.